osmbe/website/content/posts/2021-01-11-motm-jorisbo.en.md

 To conclude, is there anything else you want to share with the readers?
 : Thank you all!
 So much commitment to a predominantly public cause that is good to see.

-*Translated from Dutch by Pierre Parmentier and Claire Muyllaert*
+*Translated from Dutch by Pierre Parmentier and Claire Muyllaert.*